gophercoders/website/content/lessons/KS2/lower/further-selection.md

 ### The `times question` Program

-The `timesquestion` program tests your multiplication for the 1-12 times tables.
+The `timesquestion` program tests your multiplication for the 1 to 12 times tables.
 If you answer correctly the program displays a congratulations message.
 If you are wrong the program tells you if your guess was to large or to small and then prints out the correct answer.